worthingtonse/WEST-Protocol/D. Status Services.md

 ```

 # Count Coins
 Returns the total number of coins the RAIDA has.
+This value is not updated in real time but only once every 20 minutes.
+This time can be changed in the future.

 ## Example Request Body:
 ```hex